 We’ve probably mentioned this before, but there’s no use getting involved in an event if no one knows about it.
 Whatever your plans for Small Business Saturday, make sure you promote your involvement.

-Video marketing is an effective tool for broadcasting your deals to the world.
+Advertising with video is an effective tool for broadcasting your deals to the world.
 From native video to ad content; let everyone know that you’re here, you’re open, and you’ve got something great to tell them about.

 In 2016, there were over 135 million social media engagements surrounding Small Business Saturday.
 Get involved!